-Impact Studio: supporting promising social innovation solutions
+Impact Studio: promising social innovation solutions

-The Impact Studio can support these initiatives by:
+The Impact Studio supported these initiatives by:

 • Mobilizing the Energy Futures Lab Community